-New Jobs Tax Credit: Provides a one-time corporate income tax credit to businesses that increase the size of their workforce by at least 10%.
-The maximum credit per new job is $1,698.
+New Jobs Tax Credit: Provides a one-time corporate income tax credit to businesses that increase the size of their workforce by at least 10% and participate in the New Jobs Training (260E) Program.
+The maximum credit per new job is $1,758.
 Tax credits are non-refundable and non-transferable; however unused tax credits may be carried forward for up to 10 years.

-Research Activities Tax Credit: Businesses that meet the qualifications of the federal research credit may claim the Iowa Research Activities Tax Credit which is equal to 6.5% of qualified research expenditures made within the State above a base amount.
-Any research credit in excess of the tax liability may be refunded to the taxpayer or credited for the following year
+Research Activities Tax Credit: All businesses within the state that meet the qualifications of the federal research credit may claim the Iowa Research Activities Tax Credit which is equal to 6.5% of qualified research expenditures in Iowa above a base amount.
+Supplemental research credits are available to companies that participate in the High Quality Jobs Program.
+Any research credit in excess of the tax liability may be refunded to the taxpayer or credited for the following year.

 Economic Development Set-Aside (EDSA): Businesses that create or retain jobs in counties or cities with fewer than 50,000 residents (except communities designated as HUD entitlement areas) may qualify for a direct or forgivable loan of up to $1 million.
 To be eligible for a loan under this discretionary program, a company must demonstrate proof of a funding gap, locational disadvantage or insufficient return on investment.
 In addition, jobs created or retained must pay at least 80% of the area laborshed average and at least 51% of these positions must be filled by low and moderate income individuals as defined by the U.S. Department of Housing and Urban Development.